Doreen to Diamond Creek Sewerage Project

 After finding a large stone artefact scatter (close to 400 artefacts) that extended several hundred metres, Jacobs consulted with the local Registered Aboriginal Party (the Wurundjeri) and Yarra Valley Water to negotiate a different construction technique to the traditional open-cut excavation method.
 When working near the Plenty River area, our contractor bored our pipes underground, which protected the archaeological site from harm.

 The stone artefacts that were recovered have been analysed and contribute important information to the story of past Aboriginal life in what is now greater Melbourne.

 Protecting the environment

-By undertaking this project, Yarra Valley Water is protecting the local environment and waterways by reducing the likelihood of sewage spills during heavy rainfall events.
-However, it is equally important to protect the local environment, waterways and wetland during construction.
+By undertaking this project, Yarra Valley Water protected the local environment and waterways by reducing the likelihood of sewage spills during heavy rainfall events.

 We have completed extensive environmental investigations to choose the best construction methods and reduce environmental impacts during construction.

 To reduce the impact of our works on established trees and the environment, and to avoid disturbing areas where aboriginal artefacts have been discovered, most of the new pipe was constructed using a machine to bore a tunnel under the surface, and then pushing lengths of pipe into the underground tunnel.